kilfour/QuickFuzzr/reference.md

 - **Default:** min = 1, max = 100).
 ### Strings
 Use `Fuzzr.String()`.
-- The Default fuzzr generates a string of length greater than or equal to 1 and less than or equal to 10.
+- The Default Fuzzr generates a string of length greater than or equal to 1 and less than or equal to 10.
 - The overload `Fuzzr.String(int min, int max)` generates a string of length greater than or equal to `min` and less than or equal to `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The overload `Fuzzr.String(int length)` generates a string of exactly `length` ... erm ... length.
 - Throws an `ArgumentOutOfRangeException` when `length` < 0.
-- The default fuzzr always generates every char element of the string to be between lower case 'a' and lower case 'z'.
+- The default Fuzzr always generates every char element of the string to be between lower case 'a' and lower case 'z'.
 - A version exists for all methods mentioned above that takes a `FuzzrOf<char>` as parameter and then this one will be used to build up the resulting string.
 ### TimeOnlys
 Use `Fuzzr.TimeOnly()`.